BillLudwig/Zettelkasten/_posts/2021-02-14-book-wishlist.md

 * Malware Analyst's Cookbook by Steven Adair
 * Blue Team Handbook: Incident Response Edition by Don Murdoch
 * Rtfm: Red Team Field Manual by Ben Clark

+## Gaming Books

+* The Monsters Know What They’re Doing: Combat Tactics for Dungeon Masters by Keith Ammann
+* Live to Tell the Tale: Combat Tactics for Player Characters by Keith Ammann
+* MOAR!
+Monsters Know What They're Doing by Keith Ammann
+* Return of the Lazy Dungeon Master by Michael E Shea
+* Robin's Laws of Good Game Mastering by Robin D. Laws

 ## Politics & History